Deeper than DEEP: A Spectroscopic Survey of $z>3$ Lyman-$\alpha$ Emitters in the Extended Groth Strip: Redshift Catalog

 \section{Redshift Catalog}

 We present the spectroscopic measurements from our Keck/DEIMOS observations in Table \ref{table: cat} (the full version is available on the electronic version of the Journal).
 In summary, from 947 unique targets we were able to secure a spectroscopic redshift of high quality ($Q = 3, 4$) for 137 galaxies.
-Of these, $126$ are Ly$\alpha$ emitters at $2.8 < z < 6.5$ (yielding a $13 \%$ success rate) with a mean redshift of $\overline{z} = 4.3$.
+Of these, $126$ are Ly$\alpha$ emitters at $2.8 < z < 6.3$ (yielding a $13 \%$ success rate) with a mean redshift of $\overline{z} = 4.3$.
 Figure~\ref{fig:zhist} shows the full redshift distribution for objects with secure spectroscopic measurements.
-The sample includes 11 low-redshift galaxies ($z < 1.2$; all but one were originally targeted as high-$z$ candidates) along with four galaxies at $z > 6$ that probe the end of the Epoch of Reionization (EOR).
+The sample includes 11 low-redshift galaxies ($z < 1.2$; all but one were originally targeted as high-$z$ candidates) along with three galaxies at $z > 6$ that probe the end of the Epoch of Reionization (EOR).
+In Figure \ref{fig:z6}, we show the 1D and 2D spectra of the three highest-redshift objects found in this survey along with photometry from CEERS \citep{Bagley_2023} and CANDELS \citep{Stefanon_2017}.
+We also include the best-fit SEDs set at each spectroscopic redshift using \texttt{Bagpipes} \citep{Canall_2018}.
+For one of the three objects, ID 20237, the spectroscopic redshift greatly changed the output SED, which previously was set to $z_\mathrm{phot} =1.436$ after misidentifying the Lyman break as the Balmer break (see further discussion of this object in \S \ref{subsec:compare}).
 The most recent version of our catalog, including the 1D and 2D spectra, can be downloaded directly from the survey webpage.\footnote{\url{https://sstawins.github.io/deeper_than_deep/}}